Table of Contents

 The cost of galvanising

-An alternate solution to hot dip galvanising is to build your trailer from pre-galvanised steel.
-This is a cheaper option and can save you time as you won’t be waiting on the galvanising facility (if you even have one in your locality).
 Once you have built the trailer you can treat the welds with a zinc-based paint.
 In my experience, this works well on the farm but is not a great option if you are trying to mitigate against saltwater.
 Often the painted welds will start to rust within 12 months.

-Galvanising pros and cons
+Galvanising pros & cons

-Hard smooth coating resulting in a scratch resistant finish. | Higher cost. |
+- Hard, smooth coating resulting in a scratch resistant finish.

-Low maintenance. | Not all trailer parts can be galvanised – depends on their size, shape and material. |
+- Not all trailer parts can be galvanised – depends on their size, shape and material.

-Durable and long-lasting; 20+ years. | Lacks the colour and finish options achieved with powder coating or painting. |
+- Lacks the colour and finish options achieved with powder coating or painting.

-Rust and corrosion resistant. | Requires drilling drain holes. |
+- Requires drilling drain holes.

 Powder coating involves applying an electrostatically charged dry powder to clean steel.
 The charged powder particles seek to ground to the steel, and after heat treatment, form a hard finish.